aws/amazon-chime-sdk-js/guides/07_FAQs.md

 handling status: SignalingBadRequest
 session will not be reconnected: SignalingBadRequest
 ```

+The possible reasons are as follows:

+1. If you attempt to join a Chime SDK meeting using the deleted attendee's response, the Chime SDK for JavaScript throws an error with the status code `SignalingBadRequest`.
+Note that you or someone can delete an attendee in the [DeleteAttendee API](https://docs.aws.amazon.com/chime/latest/APIReference/API_DeleteAttendee.html) action.
+2. The close code `4410` from the Chime backend indicates that an attendee has attempted to join an already-ended meeting.
+The Chime SDK for JavaScript throws an error with the status code `MeetingEnded`.
+3. The close code between `4500` and `4599` (inclusive) indicates an internal server error in the Amazon Chime backend.
+In this case, the Chime SDK for JavaScript throws an error with the status code `SignalingInternalServerError`.
+Please create a GitHub issue including the Chime SDK browser logs.

 ## Media

 ### Which media regions is the Amazon Chime SDK available in?
 How do I choose the best media region to place my meetings?